 Dried orecchiette and broccoli rabe take about the same time to cook, generally about 10 minutes or perhaps a bit more, depending on the thickness and age of the pasta.
 Freshly made orecchiette take less time, only about 5 minutes or so, so boil the broccoli rabe for 5 minutes or so before adding the pasta to the pot.
 If you have some extra time, some people like to boil the broccoli rabe separately, draining and adding it to the seasoned oil, then boiling the pasta in the same pot as the broccoli rabe.
 The water will lend more flavor to the pasta that way, and you can better control how well cooked your vegetable is.
 Personally, I find the difference in taste and texture is minimal, not enough to justify the extra time it takes.

-While orecchiette is most commonly paired with broccoli rabe, you can use the same method using cauliflower instead of broccoli rabe (in which case, add a little chopped parsley for color).
+You can use the same method for cooking orecchiette with broccoli rabe using cauliflower, in which case, add a little chopped parsley for color).
 They can also be sauced with ricotta cheese softened with a wooden spoon or a lightly cooked marinara-type tomato sauce into which a dab of ricotta is mixed at the last minute.
 I’ve also heard of (but never made) orecchiette with clams or mussels.
 Since orecchiette have recently become ‘chic’, you’ll also find all sorts of fancy recipes for orecchiette around with goat cheese and asparagus and such.
 Orecchiette are typically cucina povera and I find such extravagances absolutely absurd.

 Post scriptum.
 By the way, broccoletti is the Roman word for broccoli rabe.
-Since I lived in Rome, that’s the word that always comes to mind, but in Puglia itself, they say cime di rape, literally ‘turnip tops’, and that’s the more common term among Italian-Americans as well.
+Since I lived in Rome, that’s the word that always comes to mind, but in Puglia itself, orecchiette with broccoli rabe is orecchiette con cime di rape (literally ‘turnip tops’) and that’s the more common term among Italian-Americans as well.